Vishal73040/BotBrowser/DISCLAIMER.md

 - Report suspected misuse to appropriate authorities
 - Remove access to repositories for policy violations
 - Cooperate with law enforcement investigations

+### License Revocation
+The maintainers reserve the right to revoke the license to use this software for any user found to be in violation of these terms.
+Such revocation is immediate and does not require prior notice.

+## KNOWN LIMITATIONS & RISKS

+### Technical Limitations
+- This software may not work correctly in all environments
+- Updates to target websites may break functionality
+- No guarantee of continued compatibility

+### Security Risks
+- Users are responsible for securing their own systems
+- No guarantee that use of this software is undetectable
+- Potential for exposure if misused

+### Legal Risks
+- Even authorized research may have legal risks in certain jurisdictions
+- Laws vary by location and may change over time
+- Users should consult legal counsel before use

+## GOVERNING LAW & JURISDICTION

+### Applicable Law
+This disclaimer and any disputes arising from the use of this software shall be governed by applicable laws in the user's jurisdiction, including but not limited to computer fraud, data protection, and intellectual property laws.

+### Dispute Resolution
+Any disputes shall be resolved through:
+1. Good faith negotiation between parties
+2. Mediation if negotiation fails
+3. Binding arbitration or appropriate legal proceedings in accordance with applicable law

+### Severability
+If any provision of this disclaimer is found to be unenforceable or invalid, the remaining provisions shall remain in full force and effect.

 ## UPDATES TO DISCLAIMER